130bb56/hpmc/README.md

 ## Overview

 HPMC is a fully custom C++/CUDA implementation of an MLP for MNIST classification, achieving over **8× training speedup** compared to the PyTorch baseline on an RTX 4060 Laptop GPU.
 This is a fully custom CUDA training pipeline built from scratch, with no use of `cuBLAS` or `cuDNN`.
-The model is a 2-layer MLP (784 &rightarrow; 320&rightarrow;160&rightarrow;10) for MNIST digit classification.
+The model is a 2-layer MLP (784 &rightarrow; 320 &rightarrow; 160 &rightarrow; 10) for MNIST digit classification.
 For the performance measurements, the CUDA implementation was executed through Visual Studio Code (see `.vscode` for configuration details), while the PyTorch baseline was run in a Jupyter Notebook environment.

 **Note** : In `mnist.cu`, the last batch is omitted for implementation simplicity.